 Mango Coconut Chia Seed Pudding Variations

 The thing I love about this pudding recipe is that you can customize it to your liking.
 You can change it completely or add other ingredients to it.
-If you don’t like a certain ingredient or want to spice up the pudding, you will find below some variations that work really well;
+I personally like to add additional fruits, such as pomegranate and kiwi.

 CHIA SEED PUDDING WITH COCONUT MILK